Falk College Student Organizations

 With over 300 extracurricular Syracuse University groups to choose from, there's a place—and a purpose—for everyone.

 Guest speakers include SU Sport Analytics alumni, Major League Baseball executives, baseball publication writers and SABR researchers, among others.
-Club meetings consist of discussing Major League Baseball current events, participating in a mock offseason where members act as the General Manger of a Major League Baseball franchise, and fun activities such as baseball jeopardy and watch parties.
+Club meetings consist of discussing Major League Baseball current events, participating in a mock offseason where members act as the General Manger of a Major League Baseball franchise, and fun activities such as baseball Jeopardy and watch parties.

 In Spring 2025, the club focused on applying practical skills through interactive challenges and learning from industry professionals.
 They kicked off the semester with a Mock Offseason simulation, where students acted as general managers for MLB teams: trading, signing, and negotiating players to build rosters aligned with specific goals.
 Participants then presented their offseason strategies and were evaluated on execution and creativity.
 Throughout the semester, members engaged in workshops and presentations led by professionals in the sport analytics field.
-Notable guests included Thomas Nestico (Founder of TJStats and contractor for the Cincinnati Reds) and Dylan Drummey (Co-Founder of BaseballCV and incoming Computer Vision Analyst for the Chicago Cubs), who shared their work, highlighted publicly available data and resources, and provided personalized feedback and advice.
 Additionally, students presented independent research at the Ohio State Sport Analytics Conference, the Connecticut Sport Analytics Symposium, and the Cornell Sports Research Conference.
+Also, in Spring 2025, for the 11th straight year, Club members participated in the Society of American Baseball Research (SABR) Analytics’ Spring Diamond Dollars Case Competition in Phoenix (AZ).
+Undergraduate teams were separated into competition rooms, where they presented to judges.

 “Having a Sabermetrics club at Syracuse is important as it allows for students to study in-depth advanced baseball statistics to create a better understanding of the game and of player value,” Paul said.
 “Students will learn the origins and uses of sabermetric statistics and then discuss and debate their usage.
 The goal of the club is to inform and encourage the use of advanced baseball statistics for a variety of uses in the industry.”